Bear Mascha shares a concrete cage with bear Felix.

 FOUR PAWS aims to expedite an end to the private keeping of bears in Slovenia

 Since 2004, it is forbidden for private persons in Slovenia to keep bears that were taken from the wild.
-Owners of bears that were obtained before 2004 and that could not be released back into the wild, could get approval from the competent Ministry to keep those individuals.
-That is why even today, years after the introduction of the legislation, bears still suffer in small cages in Slovenia in private hands.
+People who owned bears before 2004 that could not be reintroduced into the wild, could get approval from the Ministry to keep them.
+That is why even today, years after the introduction of the legislation, bears are still kept in inappropriate captivity in private hands.

 In line with our goal to end the illegal and inappropriate keeping of brown bears in Southeast Europe, in 2022 FOUR PAWS assessed the living conditions of the remaining privately kept bears in Slovenia.
-The findings were shocking: All bears are being kept in small concrete cages without access to species-appropriate food or care.
-They show strong stereotypical behaviour, which is caused by boredom and stress; and they have few possibilities if any to hide from visitors.
-None of the bears have access to enrichment to encourage their natural behaviours, keep them occupied, and stimulate their playfulness and curiosity.
-Some do not even have the possibility to bathe or climb.
-And what’s more – two bears need urgent medical treatment!
+These were our findings: All bears were being kept in conditions which do not meet the needs of the bears.
+They showed stereotypical behaviour, which is caused by boredom and stress; and had few possibilities if any to hide from visitors.
+The bears had very limited access to enrichment to encourage their natural behaviours, keep them occupied, and stimulate their playfulness and curiosity.
+We doubt that they received professional medical care.

 +